 Who are the European Association for Counselling (EAC)?

-The European Association promotes the counselling profession and its contribution to the mental health and well-being of all Europeans.
+European Association for Counselling is the driving force for Counselling in Europe and plays a pivotal role in promoting counselling as a profession and its contribution to the mental health and well-being of all Europeans.

 As the voice, representing the many voices, for the Profession of Counselling in Europe, we strengthen our authority to remain the leading association for counselling in Europe.